E-mail:

 As an applied microeconomist interested in law enforcement from a multilevel approach, my research mainly focuses on firms’ behavior under environmental regulations, law enforcement principles, and preferences on law enforcement.
 In my research, I apply economic and behavioral analysis to enforcement and environmental issues.

 I work on conceptual and computational analysis of firms' compliance and investment behavior under risk aversion and technological uncertainty.
-My work also covers the economic analysis of the main elements of criminal law using Cumulative Prospect Theory.
+My work also covers the economic analysis of the main elements of criminal law using Cumulative Prospect Theory and Expected Utility Theory.
 Lastly, I empirically seek to establish sentencing guidelines rooted in society’s perception of proportionality, as most institutions across the world’s democracies are currently being challenged by a growing number of discontents, and as the increasing use of AI/algorithms in the courtroom calls for a systematic but well-grounded approach to sentencing.